Autodidac/AlmondEngine/README.md

 ```

 ### License
-AlmondShell is licensed under the SPDX-License-Identifier: LicenseRef-MIT-NoSell license
+AlmondEngine is licensed under the SPDX-License-Identifier: LicenseRef-MIT-NoSell license
 See the LICENSE file for details. - **[Download LICENSE](https://github.com/Autodidac/AlmondEngine/raw/main/LICENSE)**